Ankit0841439/MDSL-English/README.md

-This is created by using vercel AI Prompts.
+It is created by using vercel AI Prompts.